NethServer/nethsecurity-docs/nat.rst

 A host in network A trying to reach a host in network B must not contact the real IP but its translated network (only the last octet remains the same).
 For example, the host 192.168.1.10 from the network A wanting to reach 192.168.0.20 in network B must contact the IP 10.2.2.20 instead.
-Before the request exits firewall A (FW-A), the source of the packet will be rewritten by FW-A to the ALT_IP 10.1.1.10 to eliminate every routing issue on network B. The same process will occur for the returning packets.
+Before the request exits firewall  FW-A, the source of the packet will be rewritten by FW-A to the ALT_IP 10.1.1.10 to eliminate every routing issue on network B. The same process will occur for the returning packets.

 **Solution** The problem can be solved by using netmap to translate the traffic to a different private network.
 This allows the traffic to be routed correctly.